rogue-119/4883-SoftwareTools-Chirumamilla/Assignments/A08/README.md

 ## Fast API Endpoints

-Route: /
+- Route: /
-- Retrieves the documentation provided by swagger.
+Retrieves the documentation provided by swagger.

--Route: /countries
+- Route: /countries
 Retrieves a list of unique countries from the "db"

-Route: /regions
+- Route: /regions
 Retrieves a list of available WHO regions from the "db"

 - Route: /deaths
 Retrieves total deaths for all countries,for the given country, WHO region and year

-Route: /cases
+- Route: /cases
 Retrieves total casess for all countries,for the given country, WHO region and year

-Route: /max_deaths
+- Route: /max_deaths
 Find the country with the most deaths between a range of dates

-Route: /min_deaths
+-Route: /min_deaths
 Find the country with the least deaths between a range of dates

-Route: /avg_deaths
+-Route: /avg_deaths
 Find the average number of deaths between all countries

  #### Example